Non-classical nucleation of zinc oxide from a physically-motivated machine-learning approach: Abstract

 \section{Abstract}

 Observing non-classical nucleation pathways remains challenging in simulations of complex materials with technological interests.
-This is because it requires very accurate force fields that can capture the whole complexity of their underlying interatomic interactions and an advanced structural analysis.
-Here, we first report the construction of a machine-learning force field for zinc oxide interactions using the Physical LassoLars Interaction Potentials approach which allows us to be predictive even for untrained structures.
-Then, we carried out freezing simulations from a liquid and observed the crystal formation with atomistic precision.
-Our results, which are analyzed using a data-driven approach based on bond order parameters, demonstrate the presence of both prenucleation clusters and two-step nucleation scenarios thus retrieving seminal predictions of non-classical nucleation pathways made on much simpler models.
+This is because it requires very accurate force fields that can capture the whole complexity of their underlying interatomic interactions and an advanced structural analysis able to discriminate between competing crystalline phases.
+HereWe first describe how we used the Physical LassoLars Interaction Potentials technique to create a machine-learning force field for zinc oxide interactions.
+Then, we carried out several types of crystallization simulations and followed the formation of ZnO crystal with atomistic precision.
+Our results, which were analyzed using a data-driven approach based on bond order parameters, demonstrate the presence of both prenucleation clusters and two-step nucleation scenarios, thus retrieving seminal predictions of non-classical nucleation pathways made on much simpler models.
+Dedicated calculations of high temperature ZnO free energy within a newly developed automated nonequilibrium thermodynamic integration method revealed the existence of a thermodynamic bias for the observed non-classical nucleation scenarios.